Sensitivity to stimuli in fibromyalgia

 Environmental adaptations

-• Temperature management — layered clothing, electric blankets, fans — used proactively rather than reactively.
+- Temperature management, such as layered clothing, electric blankets, and fans, used proactively rather than reactively.

 Managing exposure